julianlam/feps/fep/ef61/fep-ef61.md

 - `https://server1.example`
 - `https://server2.example`

-Implementations MUST discard query parameters when comparing 'ap' URIs and treat URIs with different query parameter values as equal.
+> [!IMPORTANT]
+> When comparing 'ap' URIs, query parameters are discarded and canonical URIs are used.

 ### Inboxes and outboxes

+Portable inboxes and outboxes function as described in the [ActivityPub] specification.
+These endpoints are also used to synchronize activities between gateways used by an actor.

-Servers and clients use gateways to deliver activities to inboxes or outboxes.
-Servers specified in the `gateways` property of an actor object MUST accept POST requests targeting its inbox and outbox collections.
+Servers specified in the `gateways` property of an actor object MUST accept POST requests targeting its inbox collection.

 Example: